 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 You may be referred to an endocrinologist.
 This is a type of doctor that focuses on hormone disorders.

-Tests to determine hypopituitarism include taking a blood sample to do the following:
+Tests to determine hypopituitarism include taking a blood sample to measure:

 After the diagnosis is confirmed, imaging tests will be done to identify problems such as tumors or abnormal tissue and growth or shrinkage of the pituitary gland.
 This can be done with an MRI scan.